SeNSE-lab/ResulajEtAl_PLoSOne2022_dataFiles/README.md

 Public dataset for "Impaired trigeminal control of ingestive behavior in the Prrxl1- / - mouse is associated with a lemniscal-biased orosensory deafferentation" paper

 This is a frozen repository for the purposes of making public all the data used in the published journal article titled "Impaired trigeminal control of ingestive behavior in the Prrxl1- / - mouse is associated with a lemniscal-biased orosensory deafferentation"

 TODO: Add DOI once public.

-DO NOT MODIFY original files in v1.0.
-This is the frozen dataset for the journal paper.
+Version 1.0 should not be modified -- it is the frozen dataset for the journal paper.

-If more files are requested by scientific community, add them separately with new version tags by:
+If more files are requested by scientific community, repository owners (authors) can add them separately with new version tags by:
 - Listing below in the version tracker the changes
 - Include a reason (correction, supplementing info requested by others, etc.).